Sports Car Insurance for Young Drivers

 Honda Civic Type R

-It should come as no surprise that insuring a high-performance car isn’t as cheap as your average car.
+It will come as no surprise that insuring a high-performance or high insurance group car isn’t as cheap as your average vehicle.
 Here are the three main reasons why:

-- Statistically more likely to be involved in an accident.
+- It's statistically more likely to be involved in an accident.
 This is amplified when a young driver is behind the wheel and so the premiums will reflect it.
 For this reason, some insurers won’t cover under 21s for this type of vehicle.

 - Replacement parts and repairs are more expensive than a standard car, especially if it’s an imported sports car.